Barionix/gogram/README.md

 [![GoDoc](https://godoc.org/github.com/JuniorMario/gogram?status.svg)](http://godoc.org/github.com/JuniorMario/gogram)
 [![Travis](https://travis-ci.org/JuniorMario/gogram.svg?branch=master)](https://travis-ci.org/github/JuniorMario/gogram)

-The Telego package makes the API handling easier so you can easily build a telegram bot with a few lines of code.
+The Gogram package makes the API handling easier so you can easily build a telegram bot with a few lines of code.

 ## Installing
 You can install the package by using the `go get` command.